Ang3/php-odoo-api-client/docs/client/expression_builder.md

 The aim of the expression builder is to provide some helper methods to simplify your programmer's life.

-Here is an example of how to get a builder from a client or record manager:
+Here is an example of how to get a builder from the client:

 ```php
 $expr = $client->getExpressionBuilder();